 The reason for this approach is the rising incidences of applicant fraud.
 This includes company names, job titles, salaries, and employment dates.
 Unless carefully investigated, such fraudsters can pass for real applicants.

 Tips For Avoiding Résumé Fraud

-Although hiring a top-notch employment verification service is critical for combating lies on a résumé, each employer also needs to play their part.
+Hiring a top-notch employment verification service is critical for combating lies on a résumé.
+Each employer also needs to play their part.

 - Conduct a detailed review of the résumé.
 Look out for any sudden changes in job responsibilities and unexplained employment gaps.
 Also, look out for inconsistencies between what was said in the cover letter, and the résumé contents.

 - Ask tough and technical questions during the interview.
 A good questioning strategy is to ask for specific dates.
 These can be verified later.

 - Conduct interviews which can test for the job specific skills which the applicants claim to possess in their résumé.